logzio/logz-docs/_source/user-guide/log-shipping/shipping-methods/code-library--python.md

 format={"additional_field": "value"}
 ```

-##### Configuration arguments
+##### Parameters

 <div class="info-box important">
   Arguments must be configured in the order shown.
   If you want to set the debug flag (which is the last option) to `True`, you'll need to set every argument that comes before it.
 </div>

 {: .parameter-list }